Having Another RV Baby in Minnesota

 Local Minnesota Food

-There’s a few things Minnesota is known for, food is one of them.
+There are a few things Minnesota is known for, food is one of them.
 Probably the best thing that comes out of Minnesota for food is a Juicy Lucy.

 You may want to get some fresh Walleye or some cheese curds.
 If you’re going to be in St Paul, Mickey’s Diner is a famous spot to get some diner food in the big city.